It was during the early part of National Prohibition. The year was 1922. Libertarian M. Louise Gross formed the Molly Pitcher Club.

 The name of the group was from a Revolutionary War folk heroine.
 She helped and supported soldiers in their fight.
 The name was appropriate.
 The group limited membership to women.
 And it helped men fight Prohibition.
 It was an auxiliary of the Association Against the Prohibition Amendment (AAPA).
 The Club supported the AAPA’s fight against Prohibition (1920-1933).

 Molly Pitcher Club: Goals

-The Molly Pitcher Club decried the ‘tendency on the part of our National Government to interfere with the personal habits of the American people except those habits which may be designated as criminal.’1
+The Molly Pitcher Club decried government intrusion.
+The “tendency on the part of our National Government to interfere with the personal habits of the American people.
+Except those habits which may be designated as criminal.”1

 The group aspired to become national.
 This is seen in its wish to have a group meet with President Harding.
 A major temperance newspaper sarcastically reported on the failed effort of the group.

 An organization of women calling itself the “Molly Pitcher Club” is violently opposed to prohibition and was recently quoted as hissing a letter from the President of the United States in which he explained why he could not grant an audience to their organization.
 The reasons he gave were reasonable and valid as well as practical and patriotic.